External Grant and Contract Timetable

-At any point in the process below, you may consult Diane Wille (Dean for Research) at firstname.lastname@example.org for federal, state, and other governmental grants, or Jean Borger (Corporate and Foundation Grant Coordinator) at email@example.com for corporate and foundation grants, for assistance.
+At any point in the process below, you may consult Lisa Hoffman (Dean for Research) at firstname.lastname@example.org for assistance.
+The Dean for Resarch assists with federal, state, and other governmental grants, and Grant Coordinator Jean Borger (email@example.com) assists with corporate and foundation grants.

 First Step — Cabinet Review/Approval and Budget Implications:

 Cabinet review should be scheduled as soon as a faculty or staff member has developed a grant project, secured the approval of his or her dean or unit director, and identified a funder they would like to approach and for whom their project is a good fit.
 Once these conditions are met, ask your dean or unit director to coordinate with the Office of Academic Affairs for faculty grants, or with your respective Vice Chancellor for staff grants, to schedule a date to present your project to Cabinet for review.

 The faculty or staff member should also consult immediately with the Dean for Research (firstname.lastname@example.org for federal, state, and other governmental grants) or the Corporate and Foundation Grant Coordinator (email@example.com for corporate and foundation grants) to initiate and facilitate a dialogue with Accounting Services to review your budget, identify compliance issues with IU, IUS, or funder policies and procedures, discuss university cost sharing if required, and review use of campus resources and budget implications.